vishaljam/web_crawler/README.md

 # How to run ?

+First open src/main/resources/application.properties file and at spring.datasource.username and spring.datasource.password put your mysql credentials.
+Also don't forget to create database with name "crawler".
+Tables will be created automatically.

 Using Commandline:

 1. This is a simple spring boot application.
 And gradle is used as build tool.